ziberna/i3-py/README.md

 i3-py contains tools for i3 users and Python developers.
 To avoid the confusion, I'll be refering to i3 as _i3-wm_ from here on.

-The contents of i3-py project are:

- - __i3.py__, a Python module for communicating with i3-wm
- - __i3-ipc__, a command-line script that wraps some of i3.py's features
- - __i3wsbar__, a Python implementation of i3-wm workspace bar

 Install
 -------